AMZ-Racing/fsd-resources/README.md

 ## EUFS Simulation
 ROS/Gazebo simulation packages for driverless FSAE vehicles.
 It features a basic RWD Formula Student vehicle model, dynamic event tracks and highly configurable sensor packages.
 The repository can be found [here](https://github.com/eufsa/eufsa_sim).

+## FSSIM
+AMZ Driverless simulator which can be found [here](https://github.com/AMZ-Driverless/fssim)

 <a name="papers"></a>
 # Conference Papers & Journal Articles
 This section is devoted to share Conference Pares and Journal Articles dealing with or related to, Formula Student Driverless Vehicles.